AnyChart/docs.anychart.com/Basic_Charts/Quadrant_Chart.md

 Also, you can learn more from the [Appearance Settings](../Appearance_Settings) and [States](../Common_Settings/Interactivity/States) sections.

-In this sample there are three series (Marker, Line, and Bubble) with some of the appearance settings configured:
+In this sample there are three series (Marker, Line, and Bubble) with appearance settings configured:

 ```
 // create the first series (marker)